 If you are making your own website for the first time, you are probably using the WordPress platform.
 Even if it’s your second or tenth website, this platform is still likely to be your choice.
 WordPress powers 43.2% of the Internet.
 Its recipe for popularity: easy, quick and painless website construction!

-If only competing against a quarter of the Internet (and then some) was just as easy, right?
+If only competing against nearly a third of the whole Internet was just as easy, right?

 Whatever you use to create a website, getting it on the first page of Google will never be easy.
 Do you still want to rank high?
 In that case, say hello to your new friend: WordPress SEO.
 This tutorial guide lists all the important things to know about the subject.